-Let me wind forward three years and the Thai island I live on now is quite the opposite.
+Let me wind forward three years and the Thai island I spent 9 months on is quite the opposite.
 Although fishing still takes place in certain zones surrounding the island and there are seafood restaurants dotted throughout the main areas, Koh Tao’s industry relies largely on the fish remaining in the sea.
 Wannabe SCUBA divers travel from across the world and backpackers put it on their bucket list to visit and learn how to diver here.
 Thanks to it’s cheaper courses and easy diving conditions, Koh Tao is quite the ideal place for beginners to get a taste of the underwater world.
-If you are interested in SCUBA and would like some more information about diving on Koh Tao or diving in general, you can contact me here!

-Probably partly thanks to this popular industry, we have several restaurants and cafes that offer vegan and vegetarian options.
-Many places also understand the term vegan and can adapt their menu to suit.
-It is difficult to list my top five because they are all so close in terms of quality and pricing, but I will try!
-P.S – My photos do not do any of these dishes justice! ❤
+Probably partly thanks to this popular industry, Koh Tao has several restaurants and cafes that offer vegan and vegetarian options.
+Many places also understand the term vegan, and can adapt their menu to suit.
+It is difficult to list my top five because they are all so close in terms of quality and pricing, but I will try

-Shalimar serves some of the nicest Indian cuisines I have ever tasted.
+Shalimar serve some of the nicest Indian cuisine I have ever tasted.
 Their cooks are experienced and throw together some beautiful tasting dishes.
 They understand the term vegan, and much of their extensive vegetarian menu can be made vegan by not including the paneer of ghee.
 If you like spicy Indian food then ask for it hot!